BaseSecrete/active_hashcash/README.md

 To customize some behaviour, you can override most of the methods which begins with `hashcash_`.
 Simply have a look to `active_hashcash.rb`.

-From versiom 0.3.0, spent stamps are now stored into a relational database instead of Redis.
-This prevents from spending stamp more than once.
+Stamps are stored into into the database to prevents from spending them more than once.
 You must run a migration:

 ```